aliya-singh/virallens/task123/README.md

 | `laptopData.csv` | Training dataset |
 | `rf_model.pkl` | Serialized trained model |
 | `scaler.pkl` | Serialized feature scaler |

-## 🤝 Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 📧 Contact

-For questions or suggestions, please open an issue in the repository.

----

-⭐ **Star this repository if you found it helpful!**